-Property, plant and equipment are depreciated on a straight-line basis in the consolidated income statement over their estimated useful lives.
-Freehold land is not depreciated.
+Property, plant and equipment is depreciated on a straight-line basis in the consolidated income statement over the estimated useful life of the individual asset.
+Free-hold land is not depreciated.
 The related depreciation expense is included in the costs of the functions using the asset.

-Property, plant and equipment are assessed for impairment whenever there is an indication that the balance sheet carrying amount may not be recoverable using cash flow projections for the useful life.
+Property, plant and equipment is assessed for impairment whenever there is an indication that the balance sheet carrying amount may not be recoverable using cash flow projections over the useful life.

-The following table shows the respective useful lives for property, plant and equipment:
+The following table shows the estimated useful life by major categories for property, plant and equipment: